Voyageur II Clothing and Equipment

 ☐ 1 sunhat with a brim

-☐ 1 pair of sunglasses – bring a solid case for them or they will probably get smushed and a glasses safety cord.
+☐ 1 pair of sunglasses – bring a solid case for them or they will probably get crushed.
+Consider a glasses safety cord as well.
 Remember – when it is sunny, it is REALLY sunny.

 ☐ 1 bug jacket – THIS IS NOT OPTIONAL.
 Get the good ones – they are more expensive but worth it.
 Bugs can be horrible.
 If you can get one that is roomy enough to get your arms and a dinner plate inside, it is very helpful (allows you to eat inside your jacket).
 You will have a storm/bug shelter, but sometimes it is nice to be outside, even when it is buggy.

 ☐ Photo ID – for flight.
-Driver’s license is preferable to passports, as they are easier/cheaper to replace.
+Driver’s license is preferable to passports, as they are easier/cheaper to replace if lost/damaged.

-☐ 1 flashlight/headlamp – you likely won’t need this until the second half of trip, if at all, but will need for the nights on Lake Temagami
+☐ 1 flashlight/headlamp – you likely won’t need this until the second half of trip (if at all) but you will certainly need it for the nights on Lake Temagami.

 ☐ 1 mug

-☐ 1 group treat – discuss with your leaders first if you are stuck on what to bring.
+☐ 1 group treat (optional) – discuss with your leaders first if you are stuck on what to bring.
+Anything small, light, and fun for everyone will go over well.
+If your item will involve food, you MUST contact your leaders about it first.

 ☐ Lip balm with SPF